eunas/gotdeb/README.md

 * Get OS Version
 * About"

 ###Disclaimer
 Parts of the files are scripts found on various sites on the internet, and either modified or included.
+Tested on a [LowEndSpirit](http://lowendspirit.com/) VPS with 128 MB Ram

 ###Credits
 Xeoncross, mikel, Falko Timme, road warrior and many others.